smartdevicelink/sdl_evolution/proposals/NNNN-android-oreo-foreground-services.md

 #### Comments

 This behavior can exist if another SDL enabled app is in foreground.
-It does not neceesarily know if the BT device supports SDL.
+It does not necessarily know if the BT device supports SDL.

 ## Potential downsides

-The downside is the reduce experience for the first time use as the phone must be unlocked and the app must be started.
-It's expected that users might do this anyway if the know about the SDL support.
+The downside is the reduced experience for the first time use as the phone must be unlocked and the app must be started.
+It's expected that users might do this anyway if they know about the SDL support.

 ## Impact on existing code